calibreapp/react-live-chat-loader/README.md

 connection (using `navigator.connection.effectiveType`) or has data-saver enabled (using `navigator.connection.saveData`) to prevent loading.

-:warning: **Please note:** Some chat widget providers open automatically based on the people’s interaction from their last session.
+> ⚠️ **Please note**: Some chat widget providers open automatically based on the people’s interaction from their last session.

 ## 📥 Installation